Veams/vent/README.md

 [//]: #     ({{#wrapWith "grid-row"}})
 [//]: #         ({{#wrapWith "grid-col" colClasses="is-col-tablet-l-8"}})

-# Veams Vent Plugin (`@veams/vent`)
+# Vent (`@veams/vent`)

-Vent is a global publish and subscribe object.
-You can use this to communicate between modules independently.
+Vent is a simple publish and subscribe system you can use to communicate between modules independently.

-TypeScript is supported.

 ---------------------